 Causes of wrist tendonitis

 Wrist tendonitis is an overuse condition which occurs due to repetitive strain or friction of the tendon.
 It usually occurs in a tendon which rubs over a bony prominence or where excessive repetitive strain has been placed on the tendon.
-This is different from a wrist spain which is an injury to a ligament which conntects bone to bone whereas tendons connect bone to muscle.
+This is different from a wrist sprain which is an injury to a ligament which connects bone to bone whereas tendons connect bone to muscle.

 Whilst tendonitis is the most common term used to describe this injury, it is often technically incorrect.
 The term tendinopathy is more appropriate and describes a degeneration of the tendon rather than an inflammation.
 Investigations and biopsies have often found no inflammatory cells present.
 Wrist tendonitis symptoms and treatment are usually the same whether the injury is inflammation or degeneration.